DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

         defaultClient.configureApiKeys(secrets);

         SyntheticsApi apiInstance = new SyntheticsApi(defaultClient);
-        String publicId = "publicId_example"; // String | The public id of the test for which to search results for.
+        String publicId = "publicId_example"; // String | The public ID of the test for which to search results for.
         Long fromTs = 56L; // Long | Timestamp from which to start querying results.
         Long toTs = 56L; // Long | Timestamp up to which to query results.
         List<String> probeDc = Arrays.asList(); // List<String> | Locations for which to query results.